1. Home: Explore careers

 Day-to-day tasks

-• discuss the brief with the designer or client
+• discuss model requirements with the lead project designer or client

-• use freehand drawing skills or computer-aided design (CAD) to illustrate initial ideas
+• use drawing skills or computer-aided design (CAD) to generate ideas

-• use 3D printing and Computer Aided Manufacturing (CAM) tools
+• create prototypes using 3D printing and computer aided manufacturing (CAM) tools

 Working environment